nicolasleger/https-everywhere/CONTRIBUTING.md

 # Contributing Rulesets

+A note on terminology:

+- `rule`: a specific regex rewrite that is applied for all matching `target`s within the same `ruleset`.
+There may be many `rule`s within any given `ruleset`.
+- `target`: a FQDN which may include a wildcard specified by `*.` on the left side, which `rule`s are applied to.
+There may be many `target`s within any given `ruleset`.
+- `test`: a URL for which a request is made to ensure that the rewrite is working properly.
+There may be many `test`s within any givin `ruleset`.
+- `ruleset`: a scope in which `rule`s, `target`s, and `test`s are contained.  `ruleset`s usually are named after the entity which controls the group of `target`s contained in it.
+There is one `ruleset` per file within the `src/chrome/content/rules` directory.

 ## General Info

+We encourage potential contributors to look for broken `ruleset`s and try to fix them before creating new `ruleset`s.

-If you want to create new rules to submit to us, we expect them to be in the `src/chrome/content/rules` directory.
-That directory also contains a useful script, `make-trivial-rule`, to create a simple rule for a specified domain.
-There is also a script called `utils/trivial-validate.py`, to check all the pending rules for several common errors and oversights.
-For example, if you wanted to make a rule for the `example.com` domain, you could run:
+If you want to create new `ruleset`s to submit to us, we expect them to be in the `src/chrome/content/rules` directory.
+That directory also contains a useful script, `make-trivial-rule`, to create a simple `ruleset` for a specified domain.
+There is also a script called `utils/trivial-validate.py`, to check all the pending `ruleset`s for several common errors and oversights.
+For example, if you wanted to make a `ruleset` for the `example.com` domain, you could run:
 ```
 cd src/chrome/content/rules
 bash ./make-trivial-rule example.com